Zika Virus

 • Serum and urine specimens should be stored at 2-8°C following collection and shipped to PHO’s laboratory on ice packs.

-For any other specimens submitted for molecular testing, specimens may be stored at 2-8°C following collection and shipped to PHO’s laboratory on ice packs, but should be frozen (at -80°C if possible) and shipped on dry ice if delivery to PHO’s laboratory will take more than 72 hours.
+All other specimens submitted for molecular testing should be stored at 2-8°C following collection and shipped to PHO’s laboratory on ice packs.
+If a delay in transport to PHO’s laboratory is anticipated (more than 72 hours), specimens should be frozen (at -80°C if possible) and shipped on dry ice.

 Special Instructions

-All specimens submitted for testing must be accompanied by a separate PHO Laboratories General Test Requisition for each specimen type collected.
+Each specimen submitted for testing must be accompanied by a separate PHO General Test Requisition form.
 All fields on each requisition must be completed.

 Requisitions and Kit Ordering